rjcmarkelz/BIS180L_web/_posts/2015-05-07-Illumina-Day-2.md

 * Unique Identifier: BrapaV1.5
 * Descriptive name: Brassica rapa version 1.5
-* FASTA file: (click on Browse and point to BrapaV1.5_chrom_only.fa)
+* FASTA file: (click on Browse and point to `BrapaV1.5_chrom_only.fa`)
 * Cytoband file: (leave blank)
-* Gene file: (click on Browse and point to the Brapa_gene_v1.5.gff file)
+* Gene file: (click on Browse and point to the `Brapa_gene_v1.5.gff` file)
 * Alias file: (leave blank)

 ### Load some tracks

 Now to load our mapped reads:

-Click on File > Load From File ; then select the accepted.bam file
+Click on File > Load From File ; then select the `accepted_hits_A01.bam` file

-Click on File > Load From File again ; then select the junctions.bed file
+Click on File > Load From File again ; then select the `junctions.bed` file

+Click OK to index junctions.bed and OK again to sort it.

 ### Take a look

-Click on the "ALL" button and select a chromosome.
+Click on the "ALL" button and select a chromosome A01.
 Then zoom in until you can see the reads.

+* Grey vertical bars are a histogram of coverage
+* Grey horizontal bars represent reads.
+    * Thin lines connect read segments that were split across introns.
+    * Colored vertical lines show places where a read differs from the reference sequence.
+* In the lower panel, the blue blocks and lines show the reference annotation
+* The orange lines show junctions inferred by Tophat from our reads

+__Exercise 7__:
+__a__ Can you distinguish likely SNPs from sequencing/alignment errors?
+How?
+__b__ Go to A01:15,660,359-15,665,048 (you can cut and paste this into the viewer and press "Go".
+For each of the the three genes in this region: does the annotation (in blue) appear to be correct or incorrect?
+If incorrect, describe what is wrong

+## Calling SNPs using Freebayes

+First we removed duplicate reads

+Then we assign read groups to the files

+Now we can run freebayes